ehlesp/smallab-k8s-pve-guide/G027 - K3s cluster setup 10 ~ Deploying the MetalLB load balancer.md

 ## Deploying MetalLB on your K3s cluster

-Next, see how to deploy MetalLB using `kubectl` and [Kustomize](https://kubectl.docs.kubernetes.io/guides/introduction/kustomize/). **Kustomize** is the official Kubernetes tool for customizing resource configuration without using templates or other techniques as is done with tools such as Helm.
+Next, see how to deploy MetalLB using `kubectl` and [Kustomize](https://kubectl.docs.kubernetes.io/guides/introduction/kustomize/). **Kustomize** is the official Kubernetes tool for customizing resource configuration without using templates or other techniques as is usually done with tools such as Helm.
 Kustomize is already integrated in the `kubectl` command, so you do not need to install anything else in your client system.

 ### Preparing the Kustomize folder structure